 The Cheever Program’s legacy was originated by Noah and Adelia Cheever in the late 1800s for University of Michigan students.
 Striving for generosity, diversity, community, friendship, personal wellness, and leadership, Cheever’s home evolved into a University Co-Op for women and later into a Theme Community at Helen Newberry.

 Current students in the program embody the spirit and traditions of Cheever alumnae.
-Such traditions include three committees: Global Perspectives, Women in Leadership, Wellness, Cheever Chats (bi-weekly group discussions and programming), organizing annual events such as the Cheever Legacy Night, Culture Night, Galentine’s Night and much more!
+Such traditions include Cheever Chats (bi-weekly group discussions and programming) cultivated through three committees: Global Perspectives, Women in Leadership, Wellness; organizing annual events such as the Cheever Legacy Night, Culture Night, Galentine’s Day and much more!
 Returning Cheever members are eligible to rejoin the community as a Cheever Scholar, or Cheever Mentor, to incoming Cheever members.
 See below for more information!

 Expectations for incoming students

-• Serve on at least two Cheever committees
+- Serve on at least one Cheever committee

 Expectations for returning students